Capstone-W3/trash_parent_repo/README.md

-This repo contains submodules (forked from the original open source repos) Run the following command after cloning
+This repo contains submodules (forked from the original open source repos) Run the following command after cloning, and whenever you want the submodules update

 git submodule update --init --recursive